dotnet/samples/wpf/README.md

 Install Visual Studio 2017 Update 15.8 or higher from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/), selecting the **.NET desktop development** workload with the options: **.NET Framwork 4.7.2 development tools** and **.NET Core 2.1 development tools**.

-Install the latest [.NET Core 3.0 SDK daily build](https://aka.ms/netcore3sdk) available in the [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk).
+Install either the [preview build](https://dotnet.microsoft.com/download/dotnet-core/3.0) of the .NET Core 3.0 SDK or the latest daily build available in the [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk).

 ### Analyzing your applications for .NET Core 3.0 readiness